Frequently Asked Questions

 -

 Yes.
 Here is a list of known natural (green) burial cemeteries in the US and Canada.
-These cemeteries are either completely green or hybrid, meaning that they are conventional cemeteries with green sections.
+These cemeteries are either completely natural or hybrid, meaning that they are conventional cemeteries with natural sections.

 -